 A decent burglar alarm has the power to deter intruders.
-Either it'll put them off from entering in the first place, or cause them to flee the scene when they trigger the alarm.
+Either it puts them off from entering in the first place, or makes them flee the scene when they trigger the alarm.

-The type of alarm you choose will depend on the level of security you’re after and how much you’re willing to pay for it.
+The type of home security alarm system you choose depends on the level of security you’re after and how much you’re willing to pay for it.

 If you’re thinking of installing an alarm system in your home, it’s worth considering what the police response would be if the alarm goes off.
-And, if it'll have any effect on your home insurance costs.
-These factors vary depending on what alarm you choose.
+And, if it might have any effect on your home insurance costs.
+These factors vary depending on the type of home alarm system you choose.

 Wireless burglar alarms

-Wireless burglar alarms are battery-powered and have sensors that communicate with a central control panel.
+Wireless burglar alarms are battery-powered and have sensors that communicate with a central control panel via radio signals.

 Wired burglar alarms

-Wired burglar alarms are your bog-standard alarm systems.
-Just like with wireless alarms, you get sensors and a control panel, but they’re all hooked together.
+Wired burglar alarms are your bog-standard home alarm systems.
+Just like with wireless alarms, you get sensors and a control panel, but they’re all hooked together by wires.

 This could inflate your costs a little bit, so it’s worth comparing with wireless models to see which works out best.

-Another plus point for wired burglar alarms is that they tend to not need a great deal of maintenance once they’re installed.
+Wired burglar alarms also tend to not need a great deal of maintenance once they’re installed.

-A monitored alarm connects to an external security company, which monitors signals from your alarm for a fee.
+A monitored home security alarm connects to an external security company, which monitors signals from your alarm for a fee.

-Typically, someone at the security centre will call your home for a password and to check everything is OK should the alarm go off.
+Typically, someone at the security centre calls your home for a password and to check everything is OK, should your alarm go off.

-If they don’t get the right password, or the phone isn't picked up, the company will notify a nominated key holder or the police.
+If they don’t get the right password, or the phone isn't picked up, the company notifies a nominated key holder or the police.

 The main advantage with monitored burglar alarms is that there’s someone able to keep an eye on your property all the time.

-As you might expect with a service like this, it likely comes at an additional cost.
+As you might expect with a service like this, it likely comes with an additional cost.
 Monitored systems often come with a contract or a subscription to the service.

 Bells-only burglar alarms